-Stretching your muscles take a while and from a point of time effectiveness, your overall performance would improve more with additional training and/or cool down pedalling.
+Stretching your muscles take a while, and from the point of time effectiveness, your overall performance would improve more with additional training or cool-down pedalling.

 Secondly, stretching is very undocumented.
-Actually there has recently been a comprehensive Cochrane review that concluded that there is no evidence that stretching reduce muscle soreness.
+There has recently been a comprehensive Cochrane review that concluded that there is no evidence that stretching reduces muscle soreness.

-Well, a Cochrane Review is a database of systematic reviews and meta-analyses which summarize and interpret the results of medical research.
-The Cochrane Library aims to make the results of well-conducted controlled trials readily available and is a key resource in evidence-based medicine (reference: Wikipedia).
+A Cochrane Review is a database of systematic reviews and meta-analyses that summarize and interpret medical research results.
+The Cochrane Library aims to make the results of well-conducted controlled trials readily available and is a critical resource in evidence-based medicine (reference: Wikipedia).

-In this review the aim was to determine effects of stretching before or after exercise on the development of delayed-onset muscle soreness.
-Please notice that delayed-onset muscle soreness should be differentiated from the soreness that occurs immediately after exercise due to fatique.
+This review aimed to determine the effects of stretching before or after exercise on the development of delayed-onset muscle soreness.
+Please notice that delayed-onset muscle soreness should be differentiated from the soreness immediately after exercise due to fatigue.

 Many riders stretch before or after (or before and after) road cycling.
-Usually the purpose is to reduce delayed-onset muscle soreness, optimize performance (flexibility) and/or reduce the risk of injury.
+Usually, the purpose is to reduce delayed-onset muscle soreness, optimize performance (flexibility) or reduce the risk of injury.

 So how do you experience delayed-onset muscle soreness?
-In my younger days when I played badminton, it was almost sure that my legs were painful in the initial days following the first training session each season.
-It also happened in the first week or so after my first (and probably last…) marathon.
-My legs were stiff and walking down stairs was a night mare.
+In my younger days, when I played badminton, it was almost sure that my legs were painful in the initial days following the first training session each season.
+It also happened in the first week after my first (and probably last…) marathon.
+After that, my legs were stiff, and walking downstairs was a nightmare.

-But I have almost never experienced this phenomenon following regular cycling training.
+But I have rarely experienced this phenomenon following regular cycling training.

-Typically your legs begin to be sore within the first day after severe eccentric muscle work and peaks in intensity at around 48 hours.
+Typically your legs begin to be sore within the first day after severe eccentric muscle work and peak in intensity at around 48 hours.

 But what really cause delayed-onset muscle soreness are only partly known

-Micro-trauma on the muscle fibres result in local inflammatory activity and that is the most obvious part of the explanation.
+Micro-trauma on the muscle fibers results in local inflammatory activity, which is the most prominent explanation.
 But there is probably also a neural component involved in this process.
-I believe this neural component can partly explain why triathletes are able to run without experiencing delayed muscle soreness like cycling-only athletes would.
+I believe this neural component can partly explain why triathletes can run without experiencing delayed muscle soreness as cycling-only athletes would.

 Some riders stretch before riding as part of their warm-up routine.
-Most riders stretch after training sessions and cycling races to reduce muscle pain and speed up the recovery process.
+However, after training sessions and cycling races, most riders stretch to reduce muscle pain and speed up recovery.

 There are different ways to stretch muscles: